strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 ### Digital Ocean Install Requirements

-- You must have a free [Digital Ocean account](https://cloud.digitalocean.com/registrations/new) before doing these steps.
+- You must have a [Digital Ocean account](https://cloud.digitalocean.com/registrations/new) before doing these steps.

 ### Create a "Droplet"